Grand Canyon North Rim

 Book a campsite at recreation.gov or a North Rim cabin at grand canyonforever.com.
 A trans-canyon shuttle runs from May to October for $90 per person for a one-way trip.

-The lodge and cabins close in mid-October but the North remains open until Dec.
+The lodge and cabins close in mid-October but the North Rim remains open until Dec.
 1 for day use only.
-The gas station remains open for self-serve gasoline and diesel fuel.
+The gas station stays open for self-serve gasoline and diesel fuel.

 Established: 1908 National Monument; 1919 National Park